 So finding a parking spot may require circling the neighborhood a couple of times.
 The hike can also be combined with a visit to Lanikai Beach, one of the prettiest beaches on the island.

 Recommended by Luke from The Coastal Campaign

-The waves at Pipeline are some of the craziest waves in the world and it is awesome to watch surfers pull in to huge barrels and get spit out at the end of them to the cheers of the crowds.
+The waves at Pipeline are some of the craziest waves globally, and it is awesome to watch surfers pull into huge barrels and get spit out at the end of them to the cheers of the crowds.